QTCAT/qtcat.data/README.md

 # QTCAT workflow

-***This package contains a huge genetic data set of Arabidopsis, only analyse this data if you have at least 8 GB free RAM.
-Even this can be not enough, if you copy the data around during analysis.***
+***Attention: the package contains a huge genetic data set, if you would like to analyse it, make sure you have at least 8 GB free RAM.***

-The purpose of this package is the illustration [QTCAT](https://github.com/QTCAT/qtcat) at a real genetic data set with simulated phenotypes.
-It allows the user to create phenotype simulation similar to Klasen et al. (under review).
+The purpose of this package is to illustration [QTCAT](https://github.com/QTCAT/qtcat) with real genetic data in combination with simulated phenotypes (similar to Klasen et al.).
+It allows a comparison of the results to the true (simulated) gene effects.

-This package includes a data set of 1,307 Arabidopsis accessions genotyped for 214,051 SNP (Horton 2012) and functions to simulate phenotypes on top of this data set.
+This package includes a data set of 1,307 Arabidopsis accessions genotyped for 214,051 SNPs (Horton et al. 2012) and functions to simulate phenotypes on top of this data.

 ________________________________________________________________________________

 ## QTCAT in action
 ### Installation:
-The package can be installed from an R console via devtools (If you haven't yet installed devtools please do so first).
+The package can be installed from an R console via devtools.

 ```{R}
 # installation